Bologa

 The Bologa is a left tributary of the river Șes in Romania.

 Course and description

 It flows into the Șes near Văleni.
 Its length is 15 km and its basin size is 32 km2.

+The Bologa supports wildlife similar to its parent river, Pârâul de Câmpie.
+These include bottom-dwelling fish like the European minnow, stone loach, European chub, and bitterling.
+Other microfauna inhabit this river, like freshwater amphipods and bloodworms that act as food sources for the fish and decomposers in the ecosystem.